gakky1667/Autoware/README.md

 ## Real-Time Support

 ROSCH is real-time extension modules for ROS.
-The supported functions include:
+Supported functions include:

 - __Measurer__  : Measurement of execution time for ROS nodes
 - __Analyzer__  : Analysis for shceduling ROS nodes with Fixed-Priority policy.